hoytpr/Lacto_genome/metadata.md

 The genome `.BAM` file was submitted with a scaffolded contig assembly to NCBI as part of BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925).

-The Plasmid 2 consensus sequence was found by Blast (NCBI) to be over 98% identical to [CP065736.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065736.1), an unnamed 58,335 bp plasmid asociated with our reference strain [CP065737.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065737.1).
+The Plasmid 2 consensus sequence was found by Blast (NCBI) to be over 98% identical to [CP065736.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065736.1), an unnamed 58,335 bp plasmid associated with our reference strain [CP065737.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065737.1).
 It was converted to a `.BAM` file for submission by the [Genomics Center](https://genomics.okstate.edu/) to NCBI with its assembly under **BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925)**.

 The Plasmid 1 (later named Plasmid-1ab) assembly did not show an overall contiguous homology greater than 60% to any plasmids or genomes in the NCBI databases.
 Because Plasmid 1 had no identifiable reference sequence, it was assembled into contigs and submitted as a contig assembly, and as `.fastq` reads to the SRA. **Plasmid-1ab reads have BioSample Accession number [SAMN19301479](https://www.ncbi.nlm.nih.gov/biosample/19301479) and SRA; [SRS9038783](https://www.ncbi.nlm.nih.gov/sra?LinkName=biosample_sra&from_uid=19301479) on NCBI BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925)**